Your Olympic Peninsula fly fishing guide. Catch & release fly fishing only! |

 Chum Baby Time!

-I am tying my spring flies now- Chum salmon fry, "Little Stone's Chum Baby"smaller baitfish, squid, shrimp, soft hackles, spiders, etc. I will use full sized herring and sandlance flies, up to four to six inches long, in the early spring.
+I am tying my spring flies now- Chum salmon fry, "Little Stone's Chum Baby", smaller baitfish, squid, shrimp, soft hackles, spiders, etc. I will use full sized herring and sandlance flies, up to four to six inches long, in the early spring.
 But by later April and through May there will be tons of very small herring around, and we will be using appropriately small and sparse juvenile herring flies by then.
 Flies as small as an inch or less, on size 12 to 14 hooks, will not be too small.
 You can barely tie them sparsely enough sometimes.
 Of course, as the season continues, we tie ever larger flies, to approximate the forage we are imitating, much of which is growing in size every day.
 But for now, even my Muddler flies will be uncommonly small.

 On the warmer sunny days in later winter and spring we like to fish the shallow edges of the beaches, especially on an incoming tide.
 There can be a lot of forage at the edges then, as the shallow water is gaining heat from the sun warmed gravel and sand beaches.
 Don't forget to bring along some amphipod imitations.
 A size 10-12 scud will do it, in grayish to olive colors.
 These "Beach Hoppers" can be found at the edges of the beach, underneath the surface of the sand, burrowed beneath the debris and tide wrack, and well hidden in rotting beach logs.
 They like damp dark places.
 They swim with frenetic jerks and wiggles, and trout love them.
 We sometimes see sea runs feeding on these amphipods at the edge of the beach, the trout with their backs and fins sticking out of the water.
 They are reckless about this feeding at times, you can walk right up to them.
 It reminds me of stream trout feeding on a "spinner fall."
 If it gets warm enough in the next few months, we can see some termites and winged beetles or ants getting out early from their slumbers.
 A few dry flies are a good thing to have any time that you are fishing for sea run Cutthroat on Puget Sound.